alertmd/hiring-exercise-react/README.md

 You should be able to hit http://127.0.0.1:3001 and will get a 404 that the specified endpoint does not exist.
 This is expected.
 There are a couple stubbed endpoints in the project already to illustrate direction but not be considered complete.
 They are stubs after all.

-The server is using [nodemon](https://nodemon.io/) so it should restart automatically on changes within the `src/` direction.
+The server is using [nodemon](https://nodemon.io/) so it should restart automatically on changes within the `src/` directory.
 Otherwise, if you make changes such as adding dependencies, you will need to restart the server.

 You may also want to bring up the documentation for [express.js](https://expressjs.com/).